Fees & Finances for Degree Students

 Cost Explanation

-Next to the tuition, students pay a campus fee for living on campus;.
-The campus fee covers the housing, including campus facilities, water, electricity, WiFi and membership of the University College Student Association (UCSA).
+Next to the tuition fee, students pay for the University College Student Association (UCSA) membership fee and campus fee for living on campus.
+The campus fee covers the housing, including campus facilities, water, electricity, Wi-Fi.

 1 EEA countries are: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovak Republic, Spain, Sweden.
 (Switzerland and Suriname are not EEA countries but pay the same fees).